Star Formation under a Cosmic Microscope: Highly magnified z = 11 galaxy behind the Bullet Cluster: Data Analysis

 \subsection{Gravitational lens model}

 A strong lensing model was derived using the parametric lens modelling tool \texttt{Lenstool} \citep{Kneib96,Jullo07,Jullo09} and is constrained using a catalogue of 141 multiple images from 52 multiply lensed systems (28 distinct galaxies) with spectroscopic redshifts, mostly obtained from our JWST program.
 Prior models have used limited number of spectroscopic redshifts available for multiply imaged sources ($6$, \citealp{richard21, cha25}).
-The lens model will be published in \citet[in prep.]{rihtarsic25b} and includes large-scale dark matter halos, group-scale substructure halos surrounding the inner cluster regions, cluster gas, included as a mass map from Chandra X-ray observations, and cluster member halos with parameters, scaling with NIRCam F277W magnitude. {\ba} is situated in a highly magnified region, $40''$ from the subcluster BCG in a region with high gas density.
-It is furthermore highly influenced by a magnitude 18.97 cluster member $\sim4''$ away.
-When modeled with scaling relations, the cluster member mass is likely overestimated, as it predicts additional {\ba} counter-images nearby for which we find no evidence in NIRCam imaging.
-Depending on its true mass, it can produce arbitrarily high magnifications of {\ba}, depending on the position of the critical curve.
-In the absence of any multiple images which would constrain its mass individually, we derived magnifications with the cluster member excluded, and note that our results conservatively represent lower limits on magnification, and hence upper limits on derived sizes and fluxes.
-The {\ba} magnification, derived from this model, is {\mulens}, with the lowest limit of $\mu>10.4$, derived from the Bayesian samples of the lens model.
+The lens model will be published in \citet[in prep.]{rihtarsic25b} and includes large-scale dark matter halos, group-scale substructure halos surrounding the inner cluster regions, cluster gas, included as a mass map from Chandra X-ray observations, and cluster member halos with parameters, scaling with NIRCam F277W magnitude. {\ba} is situated in a highly magnified region, $40''$ from the subcluster BCG in a region with high gas density (Fig.~\ref{fig:ccurve}).
+It is furthermore highly influenced by a magnitude 18.97 cluster member $\sim4''$ away (seen in the upper-right corner of the inset in Fig.~\ref{fig:ccurve}).
+When modeled with scaling relations, the cluster member mass is likely overestimated, as it predicts additional {\ba} counter-images nearby for which we find no strong evidence in NIRCam imaging.
+If the two fainter clumps are multiply imaged, the position of the critical curve demands the brighter clump to have a counterimage.
+Depending on the true mass of the cluster member, it can produce arbitrarily high magnifications of {\ba}.
+In the absence of strong evidence for additional multiple images that would constrain its mass individually, we derived magnifications with the cluster member excluded.
+We note that our results conservatively represent lower limits on magnification, and hence upper limits on derived sizes and fluxes.
+The {\ba} magnification, derived from this model, is {\mulens}, with the lowest limit of $\mu>10.4$, derived from the Bayesian samples of the lens model and is used in subsequent analysis.
 We also note that magnification values across the arc do not vary significantly (less than $\sim10\%$, which is within the error bars).
+For the subset of models with the above-mentioned cluster member added, that do not produce multiple images for the {\ba}, the magnification is $\mu_{\rm CM}=130^{+90}_{-70}$.
+Such a magnification would decrease stellar masses and star formation rates by an order of magnitude.
+Similarly, the tangential magnification increases by a factor of $\sim 10$, hence also the sizes would decrease by an order of magnitude.